lucidrains/electra-pytorch/README.md

 ## Electra - Pytorch

-A simple wrapper for fast pretraining of language models as detailed in <a href="https://arxiv.org/abs/2003.10555">this paper</a>.
-It speeds up training (compared to usual masked language modeling) so one can reach performances comparable to Roberta in a quarter of the compute.
+A simple working wrapper for fast pretraining of language models as detailed in <a href="https://arxiv.org/abs/2003.10555">this paper</a>.
+It speeds up training (in comparison to normal masked language modeling) by a factor of 4x, and eventually reaches better performance if trained for even longer.
+Special thanks to <a href="https://github.com/enijkamp">Eric Nijkamp</a> for taking the time to replicate the results for GLUE.

 ## Install